Changes to taxation of foreigners in Free Zones (FZs)

 In order to attract more investments to the country, Decrees 163/020 and 174/020 added additional circumstances in which an individual may become a resident for tax purposes.
 It brings down the amount of investments required to be considered tax resident in Uruguay.
-In that sense, the Decree states that, except for taxpayers who are able to prove their tax residency in another country, it will be considered that an individual has one's basis of activities or economic interest in Uruguay when one has the following investments in Uruguay:
+In that sense, the Decree states that, except for taxpayers who are able to prove their tax residency in another country, it will be considered that an individual has his/her basis of activities or economic interest, when he/she has in Uruguay the following investments:

-- Real estate property for an amount higher than 3.5 million Indexed Units (approximately 375,000 United States dollars [USD]), provided that it is carried out from 1 July 2020, and the individual is present in Uruguay for at least 60 days.
+- Real estate property for an amount higher than 3,500,000 Indexed Units (approximately USD 460,000), provided that it is carried out from July 1st, 2020, and the individual is present in Uruguay for at least 60 days.
 If no new acquisitions are made, the updated fiscal cost will be considered for each property.

-- A direct or indirect investment in a company which value is higher than 45 million Indexed Units (approximately USD 1.6 million), provided that it is carried out from 1 July 2020 and at least 15 new full-time jobs in dependent relationship are created (during the civil year).
-New jobs are those generated from 1 July 2020 and are not related to a reduction of jobs in a related party.
+- A direct or indirect investment in a company which value is higher than 15.000.000 UI (approximately USD 2,000,000), provided that it is carried out from July 1st, 2020 and at least 15 new (full time jobs) in dependent relationship are created (during the civil year).
+New jobs are those generated from 1st July 2020 and are not related to a reduction of jobs in a related party.

-In line with these changes, with the aim of attracting more investments to the country, Law 19,904 was approved.
-This Law extended the current 'window period' (as explained below) and introduced the possibility to reduce the IRPF rate applicable to income from movable capital from non-resident entities.
+In line with these changes, with the aim of attracting more investments to our country, Law 19,904 was approved.
+This Law extended the so called “window period” (as explained below) and introduced the possibility to reduce the Individuals Income Tax (IRPF) rate applicable to income from moveable capital from non-resident entities.

 According to the rules in force, IRPF includes an exception to the source principle.
-It taxes, at a 12% tax rate, foreign-source income from holding movable capital, the one derived from deposits, loans, and, in general, any other income arisen from movable investments and/or credits, provided they derive from non-resident entities.
-However, there is a relief or holiday period (known as a 'window period').
-In this regard, it is foreseen that individuals becoming resident for tax purposes in Uruguay are entitled to make an option to be subject to IRNR in the tax period in which they turn tax residents in the country and for the next five fiscal years.
+It taxes, at a 12% tax rate, foreign source income from holding movable capital, the one derived from deposits, loans and, in general, any other income derived from movable investments and/or credits, provided they derive from non-resident entities.
+However, there is a relief or holiday period (known as “window period”).
+In this regard, it is foreseen that individuals becoming resident for tax purposes in Uruguay are entitled to make an option to be subject to IRNR in the tax period in which they turn tax residents in our country, and for the next 5 fiscal years.

 To the extent that IRNR is not levied on capital income (passive income) of foreign source, the election of the option results in a relief of the tax burden that would otherwise apply on passive income of foreign source.

-Law 19,904 reinforced the current regime with respect to income from movable property derived from investment in foreign assets, expanding the existing option as of the 2020 fiscal year, as follows:
+Hence, as anticipated above, Law 19,904 reinforced the current regime with respect to income from movable property derived from the investment in foreign assets, expanding the existing option as from the 2020 fiscal year:

-- Extending the so-called 'window period' from five to ten years.
+- Extending the so-called "window period“, from 5 to 10 years.

-On 24 December 2020, Law 19,937 was approved and regulated.
-The new rules establish that those individuals who elected to be subject to IRNR (window period) of the initial regime (from 2011 thru 2019) will have the option to be subject to IRNR in relation to foreign-source income from movable capital accrued from fiscal year 2021, for up to a maximum period of ten fiscal years, as long as they prove:
+On December 24th, 2020 Law 19,937 was approved and regulated.
+These rules establish that those individuals who elected to be subject to IRNR (window period) of the initial regime (from 2011 thru 2019), will have the option to be subject to IRNR in relation to foreign source income from movable capital accrued from fiscal year 2021, for up to a maximum period of 10 fiscal years, as long as they prove: